xliu0628/xliu0628.github.io/itcz_midHolocene.md

 ### Introduction
 This project studies the tropical precipitation in the mid-Holocene and its relationship to cross-equatorial atmospheric and oceanic heat transport, using the CMIP5 data and ECHAM4.6 model
 ### Methods
+#### 1. Relationship between ITCZ and cross-equatorial heat transport
+    1. calculation of AHT,
+    2. Reg between AHT and ITCZ
+#### Calculation of
 ### Analysis and Code

 ### Conclusion